jhonattansousa/jhonattansousa/README.md

 ### Hi there 👋 I am Jhonatan Sousa

-- 🔭 I'm currently looking for my first job as a developer
+- 🔭 Currently working with RPA development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I'm currently learning Python and other automation tools
 - 📫 How to reach me: jhonatann95@hotmail.com

 <div>